Home > Blog > Pickling and Passivation of Stainless Steel

 Pickling and Passivation of Stainless Steel

 Stainless steel contains a minimum of approximately 11% chromium composition, The chromium forms an extremely thin and hard chrome-oxide film to protect the surface of the stainless steel.
-The surface of stainless steel will be influenced by oil stains, scratches, rust, impurities, low melting point metal pollutants, paint, welding slag, spatter, lining plate, stainless steel chemicals, equipment, assembly, welding, weld inspection and the processed material.
+Stainless steel surfaces can be affected by oil stains, scratches, rust, impurities, low melting point metal contaminants, paint, weld slag, spatter, linings, stainless steel chemicals, equipment, assembly, welding, weld testing, and process materials.

 Pickling and passivation of Stainless steel both are chemical treatment processes used for surface treatment of stainless steel after welding or exposure to high temperatures to clean the oxides and any other contamination.